cipsim/Milestone/README.md

     - The project uses **Font Awesome** to easily insert icons.

 ## Features
-This site uses filters in order to make the background of the "tour" section and the covers of the albums in the "music" section black and white.
+This site uses filters in order to make the background of the "tour" section.
 It also uses the "fade" effect from the Hover.css library.

 ### Features Left to Implement
-In the future, I would like to add a biography section, telling the story of the band while adding pictures and videos.
+In the future, I would like to add a biography section, telling the story of the band while adding pictures and possibly interviews.

 ## Testing